Clarion Man Accused of Assaulting, Choking Girlfriend During Domestic Dispute

 Court documents indicate the Clarion Borough Police Department filed criminal charges against 20-year-old Gabriel James Coull, of Clarion, on Thursday, March 2, in Magisterial District Judge Duane L. Quinn’s office.

-According to a criminal complaint, Clarion Borough Police Officers responded to Else Street in Clarion Borough around 11:57 p.m. on Wednesday, March 1, for a report of a domestic incident.
+According to a criminal complaint, Clarion Borough Police Officers responded to Elss Street in Clarion Borough around 11:57 p.m. on Wednesday, March 1, for a report of a domestic incident.

 Responding officers could hear very loud arguing coming from an upstairs apartment as they began to walk up the steps.
 At that time, one of the officers noticed a phone get thrown from the apartment, the complaint states.

-Shortly later, Gabrielle Coull rounded the corner and was placed in custody, the complaint indicates.
+Shortly later, Gabriel Coull rounded the corner and was placed in custody, the complaint indicates.

 Officers then took Coull to the cruiser and interviewed the victim who explained that they “had a friend over and had a few drinks.”
 After that individual left, the victim stated Coull started to make rude comments toward her, the complaint notes.